madviking/ai-helper/README.md

 - When changing any methods, ALWAYS search for usages elsewhere.
 - To setup the project, run install.sh and then source venv/bin/activate

+### Notes about this branch
+Model:        Claude Opus 4
+Total cost:
+Wall time:    Too much... this thing is slow

+#### Development flow with Cline:
+- Started by implementing all the tests
+  - **[cost]** 1.7483$
+- Somehow got stuck and after this each call cost more than 1.5$ per shot, restarted.
+  - **[cost]** Extra cost: $6.
+- **[prompt]** "please read README.md and proceed with the full implementation of this project.
+Tests are already implemented, so no need to check those for now.
+Also, install has been ran and you are currently in active venv session."
+- **[observation]** seems to be very consistent with implementation steps, moving from one file to another
+- **[observation]** hardcoded model info into adapters though there is a file we are pulling from openrouter (though this is not instructed, it can be inferred)
+- **[observation]** some calls were hitting already 1.5$ / req
+- **[observation]** forgot that we are supposed to operate inside venv
+- **[observation]** missed to abstract leading to code repetition between adapters